FreeTurk/vsatom/README.md

 * This script
 * Some time in case something goes wrong
 <br>
-### To start:

-You should install the [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) extension.
+To start, you should install the [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) extension.
 Set it up according to its README, then come back here.

 Then you should clone this repository to anywhere you want